MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Starting a new porting project

-Note: Please ignore this section if you have already installed via Unity Asset Store.
+Note: Please ignore this section if you have already installed via Unity Asset Store

 To initialize an exiting Unity project using WinShared code you can use Init.ps1 script, located in root of this repo.